-I, , Filipino, of legal age and with office ad dress at , do hereby certify that: I am the duly appo corporation duly organiz office address at inted Corporate Secretary of; ed and existing under and by virtue of the; e laws of the Republ (the "Corporation"), a ic of the Philippines, with 2.
-Based on the records, o during the lawfully convened meeting of the, the following resolution was passed and e Board of Directors d approved: of the Corporation held on whether the meeting is re vote the shares of stock of be authorized and apportunity (the "Proxy") to attend all meetings of the gular or special, or at any meeting postpone of the Corporation held in BELLE and to accept meetings, or any adjournments thereof, in ed or adjourned there t upon all matters and from, with full authority to diresolution that may come Y, That BELLE be furnished with a certific of this resolution until receipt of written n 3.
-The foregoing resolut Corporation presently in ion has not been modified, amended or r my custody. evoked in accordance ce with the records of the IN WITNESS WHEREC PF, I have signed this instrument in on Printed Name and Signat Corporate Secretary ure of the SUBSCRIBED AND SW Affiant exhibited to me h ORN TO BEFORE ME onis Competent Evidence of Identity by way in of issued on Doc.
+I,hereby certify that: , Filipino, of legal age and with office addre ess at , do nted Cornorate Secretary of (the "Corporation") a corporation duly organize office address at and existing under and by virtue of the la aws of the Repu blic of the Philippines, with uring the lawfully convened meeting of the E, the following resolution was passed and a rs of the Corporation held on as the Corporation's Proxy whether the meeting is reg vote the shares of stock of before or presented during be authorized and appoint (the "Proxy") to attend all meetings of the ular or special, or at any meeting postponed the Corporation held in BELLE and to act up meetings, or any adjournments thereof, in the corporation of the corporation of the corporation held in BELLE and to act up the corporation of the corporation stockholders of or adjourned the pon all matters a he name, place a Belle Corporation (BELLE) refrom, with full authority to nd resolution that may come nd stead of the Corporation.
+That BELLE be furnished with a certified of this resolution until receipt of written not 3.
+The foregoing resolution Corporation presently in n on has not been modified, amended or reveny custody. oked in accorda nce with the records of the IN WITNESS WHEREOF F, I have signed this instrument in on · Printed Name and Signatu Corporate Secretary re of the Affiant exhibited to me his ORN TO BEFORE ME on s Competent Evidence of Identity by way of in issued on at .
+Doc.
 No; Page No; Book No; Series of